Proof of Concept Demo (October 2025)

 I asked a provocative question on reddit and a follow-up and the responses were uniformly:

-I call this cognitive bias, and my fault: I did not explain it as well as I can now.
+I call this cognitive bias, expert bias, and my fault: I did not explain it as well as I can now.
 Also: wrong audience.

 So, How Does It Work?